 The tool offers a state-of-the-art sentiment analysis algorithm.

 The algorithm is based on a deep learning mechanism.
-The AI works similar to human brain — similar words will have similar sentiment.
+The AI works similar to human brain — the sentiment algorithm will assign similar sentiment to similar words.

 Moreover, the tool analyses sentiment based on the families of languages.
-That not only makes it more accurate, it also allows the tool to analyse sentiment in dialects.
+That not only makes the algorithm more accurate, it also allows the tool to analyse sentiment of different dialects.

 Sentiment analysis is available for more than 100 languages.